 COVID-19 and the Courts: What You Need to Know

-Across the globe, courts are rapidly adapting their practices and procedures, initially in response to the COVID-19 pandemic and now to the gradual resumption of activities and easing of restrictions.
-As Canadian provinces gradually move toward reopening, courts have also begun to reopen their doors.
-In a number of jurisdictions, hearings that were adjourned have now been resumed; limitation periods that were previously suspended will soon be restarted; and procedures and timelines for filings have continued on an amended basis.
+Across the globe, courts have rapidly adapted their practices and procedures in response to the COVID-19 pandemic.
+While they began resuming activities and easing restrictions over the summer and early fall, many courts are now reintroducing restrictions as various regions experience a second wave of infections.
+In most jurisdictions, hearings that were adjourned have now been resumed; limitation periods that were previously suspended have restarted; and procedures and timelines for filings have continued on an amended basis.
+However, the courts have modified their normal operations substantially, and continue to update and adjust them on an ongoing basis.
 We have summarized below the need-to-know information about civil proceedings in a number of courts and tribunals in Ontario and Québec, as well as the Federal Courts and the Supreme Court of Canada.
 We will continue to monitor and update our clients and community members on applicable practices as events unfold.

 Filings and Procedural Deadlines

 - In-person hearings.
 The Chief Justice has advised that effective December 29, 2020, all non-jury matters should proceed virtually unless an in-person hearing is absolutely necessary.
 This advisement applies to proceedings throughout the province and will remain in effect until the lockdowns in Northern and Southern Ontario are lifted or until further notice from the Court.

 - The Court will remain open during the provincial lockdown, but all Superior Court of Justice courtrooms will be subject to a 10-person capacity limit.
 Litigants are asked to arrive at least 30 minutes early due to extra screening requirements.

 - Proceedings that are in progress may continue subject to the discretion of the trial judge.